 How to register for a General Excise Tax license in Hawaii

-The General Excise Tax License can be obtained by registering online through Hawaii Business Express or Department of Commerce and Consumer Affairs’ Business Action Centers or by mailing in the BB-1 form.
+The General Excise Tax License can be obtained by registering online through the Hawaii Business Express website or the Department of Commerce and Consumer Affairs’ Business Action Centers or by mailing in Form BB-1.

 Information needed to register includes: